It's the last day for these savings

 A Reliability Engineer is a professional who focuses on ensuring that systems and components operate reliably and efficiently over their intended lifespan.

-Reliability Engineers apply engineering principles and statistical methods to predict, prevent, and resolve issues related to system reliability.
+Engineers apply engineering principles and statistical methods to predict, prevent, and resolve issues related to system reliability.
 They analyze failure data, design reliability tests, develop maintenance strategies, and implement improvements.
 Their primary goal is to minimize the likelihood of failures and optimize maintenance practices, thereby enhancing the overall performance and safety of equipment, processes, and systems.

-The Reliability Engineer is a behind-the-scenes hero in clinching the smooth operation of businesses and organizations.
+The Engineer is a behind-the-scenes hero in clinching the smooth operation of businesses and organizations.
 They work across various industries, including manufacturing, aerospace, energy, and technology.

 What does a Reliability Engineer Do?